HITS-AIN/GPCC.jl/README.md

 We show an example for calculating the posterior for 3 light curves.
 Instead of function `simulatetwolightcurves`, we use function `simulatethreelightcurves` to generate 3 synthetic light curves.
-We evaluate the delays using a nested `map` or `pmap`:
+We evaluate the delays using a nested `map`:

 ```
-using Distributed

-addprocs(4) # add four workers.
-Alternatively start Julia with mulitple workers e.g. julia -p 4

-@everywhere using GPCC # make sure GPCC is made available to all workers
+using GPCC # make sure GPCC is made available to all workers

-@everywhere using ProgressMeter, Suppressor # need to be independently installed
+using ProgressMeter, Suppressor # need to be independently installed

 using PyPlot # we need this to plot the posterior probabilities, must be independently installed